The Pharisees ask Which is the Greatest Commandment, Matt. 22:34-46

 How can David’s son be a LORD over David?
 Scripture is stating that the Messiah is not only the son of David, born in the flesh but, also David’s Adoni, or Master.
 The Messiah was pointing out that someone will be both a literal son of David and the Lord and Master of all Creation.
 The Messiah is God in the flesh.
 He silenced their questions.

-The rest of the psalm is what the rabbis could accept: a mighty Messiah that rules the nations who is prophet, priest, and king.
+The rest of the psalm is what the rabbis could accept: a mighty Messiah who rules the nations and is a prophet, a priest, and a king.
 However, they are stumped by “The LORD says to my lord”.
-The Pharisee’s overlooked that which they did not understand, which caused them to reject their Messiah!
+The Pharisees overlooked that which they did not understand, which caused them to reject their Messiah!

 Son of David